 In conclusion, this study has examined the relationship between the information sharing, competitiveness and delivery performance.
 The level of information sharing (information technology support, information content, information quality, and information integrated) was found to affect competitiveness.
-Then, the level of information sharing (information technology support, information content, information quality, and information integrated) was found to affect delivery performance.
+Then, the level of information sharing (information technology support, information content, information quality, and information technology support, information content, information quality, and information technology support, information content, information quality, and information integrated) was found to affect delivery performance.
 In addition, the level of competitiveness (quality, cost, delivery, and flexibility) was found to affect delivery performance.
 The results of this study also indicate that delivery performance more influenced by competitiveness than information sharing.